 The girl with kaleidoscope eyes is gone.

-London's Daily Mail quoted a spokeswoman for the Brit-based St. Thomas Lupus Trust saying Vodden succumbed last Tuesday to lupus after battling the autoimmune disease for more than a year.
+London's Daily Mail quoted a spokeswoman for the Brit-based St. Thomas Lupus Trust saying Vodden succumbed last Tuesday after battling the autoimmune disease for more than a year.

 The real-life Lucy, whose maiden name was O'Donnell, was a nursery school playmate of John's son Julian.
 According to Beatles lore, when then 4-year-old Julian came home one day he showed John a picture he drew of a little girl soaring over a house and announced, "It's Lucy in the sky with diamonds."